mshojaei77/mshojaei77.github.io/book/part1-foundations/01_neural_networks/01_neural_network_fundamentals.md

 ## State-of-the-Art: Gated Activation Functions in LLMs

-*   **Gated Linear Unit (GLU) Variants (e.g., SwiGLU, GeGLU)**: The current state-of-the-art in most top-performing LLMs (2020s).
+*   **Gated Linear Unit (GLU) Variants (e.g., SwiGLU, GeGLU)**: The current state-of-the-art in most top-performing LLMs.
 Instead of applying a simple function, GLU variants use a **gating mechanism** where the input is split, with one part dynamically controlling the information flow of the other.
 This gives the network more expressive power.
 Variants like **SwiGLU** (used in LLaMA, Qwen, and DeepSeek) and **GeGLU** (used in Gemma) have demonstrated superior performance and training stability in the feed-forward layers of transformer architectures.
 <img width="680" height="110" alt="image" src="https://github.com/user-attachments/assets/f5d2c235-7514-421d-8430-f77ae3ef9098" />

 ### Gaussian Error Linear Unit (GELU) in Detail